Tensor Train Decomposition for Adversarial Attacks on Computer Vision Models

-The proposed method TETRADAT for black-box adversarial attacks is schematically illustrated in Figure~\ref{fig:method} and presented in Algorithm~\ref{alg:tetradat}, and~\ref{alg:perturb}.
+The proposed method TETRADAT for black-box adversarial attacks is schematically illustrated in Figure~\ref{fig:method} and presented in Algorithms~\ref{alg:tetradat}, and~\ref{alg:perturb}.
 First, we establish the top class $c$ predicted by the attacked model $\vff$ for the given input image $\vx$ having $d$ pixels.
-Then we build an attribution map $\vect{a}$ using the auxiliary DNN (white-box) $\hat{\vff}$ by the Integrated Gradients method and select $\hat{d}$ ($\hat{d} \leq d$) pixel positions $\vect{q}$ with the highest attribution value.
+Then we build an attribution map $\vect{a}$ using the auxiliary DNN (white-box) $\hat{\vff}$ by the Integrated Gradients method~\footnote{ It should be especially noted that in this case, gradients are calculated not for the attacked (black-box) model, but for an auxiliary (white-box) model, which can be significantly simpler than the attacked model.
+The choice of the auxiliary model has little impact on the attack success rate provided that it correctly recognizes the image class, and therefore the attribution leads to a relevant semantic map. } and select $\hat{d}$ ($\hat{d} < d$) pixel positions $\vect{q}$ with the highest attribution value.

 Next, we carry out successive runs of the PROTES optimizer, each time reducing the amplitude of the perturbation $\epsilon$ by half until the budget $m$ is exhausted.
 Each run of the optimizer continues until a perturbation $\vn_{adv}$ appears, which leads to a successful attack.
 During restarts, we initialize the PROTES optimizer by the probabilistic tensor in the TT-format $\tens{P}_\theta$ obtained at the end of the previous step (on the first run we generate a random TT-tensor).
 This strategy allows us to effectively reuse information on each subsequent run, and achieve a balance between the attack success rate and the smallness of the perturbations.